-We use bespoke mouldings uniquely made by us, which are cut specifically for the artwork.
-Gesso, a form of fine plaster, can then be applied to remove the wood grain and allow for textural variation, from smooth to impasto, to enhance the textures found within the painting.
+We use bespoke wood mouldings made by us and cut specifically for the artwork.
+Gesso, a form of fine plaster, can then be applied to remove the wood grain and allow for textural variation, from smooth to impasto, enhancing the textures found within the painting.
 We can then finish the frame with Farrow & Ball paint and gilding as desired.

 Hand stained and waxed frames enable the quality and expense of the natural materials to shine through.
 The colour can be chosen and varied to match tones found within your picture.
 The wax then seals the wood and creates a sheen so that the shapes and patterns within the wood grain can compliment those in your art work.

 We provide a range of mouldings in natural oak, ash, obeche, and beech which are hand finished by us.
 With you, we study the picture and compare alternatives, discussing the pros and cons to help you decide on the frame that is best for you and your picture.Find out more

 Gilding is a very complicated and skilled job that has been practiced by craftsmen for centuries.
 After meticulous preparations the metal leaf, which can be as thin a single atom, is applied giving frames a beautiful and opulent finish.
 Gold leaf is the most sort after material in this field, but Platinum group metals, silver and brass alloys are all used for different effects.